mgood7123/EGLSurfaceView-EGLTextureView/README.md

 // ...
 ```

-provides the same API as GLSurfaceView with the following changes
+both EGLSurfaceView and EGLTextureView provide the same API as GLSurfaceView with the following changes

 Methods added | Methods depreciated | Methods changed | Information
 -|-|-|-